-In response to the Churchwide Statement on Sexual Abuse, which was passed by the Delegate Assembly of Mennonite Church USA at its 2015 biennial convention in Kansas City, the Executive Board staff Cabinet formed a panel in the fall of 2015 to continue the work of healing and prevention of sexual abuse within the denomination.
+In response to the Churchwide Statement on Sexual Abuse, which was passed by the Delegate Assembly of Mennonite Church USA at its 2015 biennial convention in Kansas City, the Executive Board staff Cabinet in partnership with MEA, formed a panel in the fall of 2015 to continue the work of healing and prevention of sexual abuse within the denomination.
 The panel will work together to help carry out the commitments outlined in the churchwide statement.

 - Develop guidelines for processing complaints brought to the church regarding inappropriate actions by non-credentialed leaders in congregations, area conferences and churchwide agencies.